arunvdsharma/openshift-centos/README.md

 Copy *install-tools.sh* from one node to another one so you can run install pre-requisites on every nodes.
 Replace *host_ip* with you node's ip address or hostname.

 ```
-#To ssh from one node to another using AWS .pem file
+#To ssh from one node to another using .pem file
 $ scp -i keypair.pem install-tools.sh  root@host_ip:~/
 $ ssh -i Openshift-keypair.pem root@host_ip
 $ ./install-tools.sh